Elon Musk has Highest CEO Compensation Package Ever, See 12 Facts About the CEO pining for Twitter

 It turned out he was just daydreaming.
-His mother, Maye, told biographer Ashlee Vance, "He goes into his brain, and then you just see he is in another world. ...
+His mother, Maye Musk, told biographer Ashlee Vance, "He goes into his brain, and then you just see he is in another world. ...
 Now I just leave him be because I know he is designing a new rocket or something."

 3. He wrote and sold a video game in 1984.

-It was called Blastar, and Musk, then 12, received $500 when its source code was published in the South African magazine PC and Office Technology.
+Before Tesla CEO Elon Musk became the man he is today, he created his own video game called Blastar at the mere age of 12.
+The big tech personality received $500 when its source code was published in the South African magazine PC and Office Technology.
 In 2015, a Google software engineer revised the code to function in HTML5 and made it playable.
-The objective of the game is to destroy an alien ship filled with weapons of mass destruction.
-While it’s a rudimentary game, don’t forget that it was created by a preteen nearly 33 years ago.

 4. He paid his way through college by partying.

-While studying at the University of Pennsylvania, the natural entrepreneur would throw house parties and charge a cover fee of $5 to help him pay his rent.
-He and his roommate were the only residents of a 10-bedroom frat house, and they would cover the windows with black trash bags and the walls with bright paint.
+While studying at the University of Pennsylvania, the natural entrepreneur would throw house parties and charge a cover fee of $5 to help him pay rent.
 Musk would stay sober during the events to keep things under control, as he was never big on drinking.
 Once, his mother Maye worked the door at one of the parties.

 5. He dropped out.

 Musk has five sons with his ex-wife Justine Wilson.
 Twins Griffin and Xavier were born in 2004, and triplets Damian, Saxon and Kai were born in 2006.
-The couple also had a son named Nevada, born in 2002 and named after the location of Burning Man, the music and arts festival where he was conceived, though he died of sudden infant death syndrome at 10 weeks of age.
+The couple also had a son named Nevada, born in 2002, though he died of sudden infant death syndrome at 10 weeks of age.